Ramshreyas/OpenSEM/PRD.md

 # Product Requirements Document: OpenSEM (v0.1)
+# NOTE: OpenSEM is a Python-only project for now.
+All orchestration, automation, and tooling should be implemented in Python.
+Any references to Node.js or JS tools are for future consideration and should not be implemented at this stage.

 | **Project Name** | OpenSEM (Open Source Small Expert Models) |
 | :--- | :--- |